-Twins Study: Space travel changes human DNA
+Twins Study: Space travel changes our genes

 And then there's the mystery of DNA methylation, a process that governs chemical modifications to DNA.
 While in space, Scott's methylation levels decreased.
 Over the same time on Earth, Mark's levels did the complete opposite.
 According to NASA, such results may indicate "genes that are more sensitive to a changing environment whether on Earth or in space."

-NASA will release further results on the Twins Study, including physiological and psychological findings, in the coming months.
+NASA will release final results on the Twins Study, including physiological and psychological findings, in 2018.

-Note: Editor's note: This story has been updated with new information since it was originally published in February 2017.